mariakna/mariakna.github.io/impact.md

 #### Talks

-* The words children and young people encounter when they read for pleasure, and what it means for learning. **Talk** to be given at the [Working Together: Research and Practice meeting 2025](https://www.royalholloway.ac.uk/research-and-education/departments-and-schools/psychology/research/serns/serns-events/2025/), The South East Research Network for Schools, Egham, UK, 27 June 2025. *Slides TBA*
+* *The words children and young people encounter when they read for pleasure, and what it means for learning*. **Talk** to be given at the [Working Together: Research and Practice meeting 2025](https://www.royalholloway.ac.uk/research-and-education/departments-and-schools/psychology/research/serns/serns-events/2025/), The South East Research Network for Schools, Egham, UK, 27 June 2025. *Slides TBA*

-* Words in books: A challenge, a blessing, or both? **Invited talk** given at the [ResearchED National Conference](https://researched.org.uk/event/researched-national-conference-2024/), London, UK, 7 September 2024. [[slides]](/talks/ResearchED2024_KorochkinaRastle.pdf)
+* *Words in books: A challenge, a blessing, or both?* **Invited talk** given at the [ResearchED National Conference](https://researched.org.uk/event/researched-national-conference-2024/), London, UK, 7 September 2024. [[slides]](/talks/ResearchED2024_KorochkinaRastle.pdf)

-* What does it take to read and understand the GCSE English Literature texts? **Talk** given at the [Working Together: Research and Practice event 2024](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/research/serns/serns-events/2024/), The South East Research Network for Schools, Egham, UK, 21 June 2024. [[slides]](/talks/korochkina_rastle_serns_2024.pdf)
+* *What does it take to read and understand the GCSE English Literature texts?* **Talk** given at the [Working Together: Research and Practice event 2024](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/research/serns/serns-events/2024/), The South East Research Network for Schools, Egham, UK, 21 June 2024. [[slides]](/talks/korochkina_rastle_serns_2024.pdf)

 ### Collaborations with industry